jbodika/jbodika.github.io/CART-263/Project/README.md

 Will you crack the code of humanity, or will your alien friend remain forever lost on Earth?

+When you're looking at the map, you might notice advertisements in the background.
+Don’t be alarmed!
+This is completely normal here.
+On Earth, constant exposure to ads is part of the atmosphere.
+We call it "engagement."
+The alien, like all of us, must navigate a world where attention is currency and overconsumption is disguised as joy.

 ## Credits
 - W3Schools: A great resource for web development tutorials and reference materials.
 Visit [W3Schools p5.js](https://www.w3schools.com/)